-The Council has its own Code of Officer Conduct (built under the same Nolan principles).
-The Code was formally approved by Members in September 2010 and forms part of the Constitution.
-The Council also has employee and management competency standards which highlight expected methods of work and behaviours - these were reviewed and updated in
+Following a significant project by the Local Government Association, in December 2020 they published a template National Code of Conduct for local authorities to use.
+The Cumbrian Monitoring Officers agreed some local amendments as required and also so as to maintain the aspirational consistency across Cumbria.
+Carlisle City Council adopted the new Code in April 2021 and was the first of the Cumbrian Councils to do so.
+The Council also approved updated arrangements for dealing with matters and updated guidance.
+New areas explicitly covered included bullying, harassment and the use of social media.
+The Code of Conduct is contained within the Council's Constitution.
+The Council also has employee and management competency standards which highlight expected methods of work and behaviours - these were reviewed and updated in 2020/21.

-2019/20.
 There is also a formal induction procedure for all new staff, supplemented by other information e.g. the Constitution, disciplinary procedures, etc.